Skau/BigButlerBattle/README.md

 required by the king and the first person to deliver all objects to the king wins the game.

 ## How to play
 The game is designed for controllers but works with a keyboard as well.
+Keyboard can only be player 1 and all other players must use controllers (player 1 can aswell and the first controller will always be player 1).
  - The left joystick / ad rotates the skateboard
  - Right trigger / w accelerates the skateboard forwards
  - The A button / space makes the character jump